A Gentle Wakeup Call: Symmetry Breaking with Less Collision Cost: Abstract

 \section{Abstract}

 The wakeup problem addresses the fundamental challenge of symmetry breaking.
-There are $n$ devices sharing a time-slotted multiple access channel.
-In any fixed slot, if a single device sends a packet, it succeeds; however, if two or more devices send, then there is a collision and none of the corresponding packets succeed.
-For the static version of wakeup, all packets are initially active (i.e., can send and listen on the channel); for the dynamic version, the packets become active at arbitrary times.
-In both versions, the goal is to successfully send a single packet.
+Initially, $n$ devices share a time-slotted multiple access channel, which models wireless communication.
+A transmission succeeds if exactly one device sends in a slot; if two or more transmit, a collision occurs and none succeed.
+The goal is to achieve a single successful transmission efficiently.

-~~~~~~~~Prior results on wakeup have largely focused on the number of slots until the first success; that is, the latency.
-However, in many modern systems, collisions introduce significant delay, an aspect that current wakeup algorithms do not address.
-For instance, while existing results for static wakeup have polylogarithmic-in-$n$ latency, they can incur additional latency that is {\it linear} in the cost of a collision $\CollCost$.
-Thus, the total latency is large and dominated by the contributions from collisions.
+Prior work primarily analyzes latency---the number of slots until the first success.
+However, in many modern systems, each collision incurs a nontrivial delay, $\CollCost$, which prior analyses neglect.
+Consequently, although existing algorithms achieve polylogarithmic-in-$n$ latency, they still suffer a delay of $\Omega(\CollCost)$ due to collisions.

-~~~~~~~~Here, we design and analyze a randomized wakeup algorithm, \mainAlgorithm.
-For sufficiently large $\CollCost$ and with bounded error, \mainAlgorithm has latency and expected collision cost that is nearly $O(\sqrt{\CollCost})$ for both the static and dynamic versions.
-Otherwise, the latency and expected collision cost are $O(\poly{\log n})$ for the static setting, and $O(n\,\poly{\log n})$ for the dynamic setting.
-We also establish lower bounds that complement these results.
+Here, we design and analyze a randomized wakeup algorithm, \mainAlgorithm.
+When $\CollCost$ is sufficiently large with respect to $n$, \mainAlgorithm has expected latency and expected total cost of collisions that are nearly $O(\sqrt{\CollCost})$; otherwise, both quantities are $O(\poly{\log n})$.
+Finally, for a well-studied class of algorithms, we establish a trade-off between latency and expected total cost of collisions.